jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_hours.rst

   the test passes!
 Celebration Time!!

-* I add a :ref:`function<functions>` to get the hours part of a given timestamp since it is the only part that changes in the solution
+* I add a :ref:`function<what is a function?>` to get the hours part of a given timestamp since it is the only part that changes in the solution

   .. code-block:: python